 Some examples of acceptable products include acetone nail polish remover, fluorescent light bulbs, automotive batteries and aerosol hair spray.
-Household pesticides are acceptable if the pesticide is registered by the Environmental Protection Agency (EPA), or equivalent country-specific agency, and is labelled to meet agency requirements, including directions for use, ingredient statements and safety precautions.
+Household pesticides are acceptable if the pesticide is registered by the US Environmental Protection Agency (EPA), or equivalent country-specific agency, and is labelled to meet agency requirements, including directions for use, ingredient statements and safety precautions.

-- Poisonous or toxic substances such as EPA-restricted pesticides, batteries containing mercury and cyanide
+- Poisonous or toxic substances such as EPA-restricted pesticides, batteries containing mercury, and cyanide

-- Radioactive, corrosive and miscellaneous dangerous products such as radiation contaminated material, hydrochloric acid, iodine monochloride and potassium chlorate
+- Radioactive, corrosive and miscellaneous dangerous products such as radiation-contaminated material, hydrochloric acid, iodine monochloride and potassium chlorate

 Google Customer Reviews doesn't allow spam techniques that negatively impact the user experience.
 These techniques may include the following: